tiffanyv185/T1A3-HuyenTramTiffanyVo/README.md

     - <b>```contribution_manager.py```:</b> Manages contributions and viewing contribution history.
         - Purpose: Allows users to add contributions and view contribution history.
-        - ```contribute(data)``` function: Allows users to enter in contribution to a goal.
-Lists out existing goals for users to view with index, prompts users to enter in intended goal index to contribute to.
-Adds inputed contribution to data.
+        - ```contribute(data)``` function: Allows users to add contributions to existing goals.
         - ```view_history(data)```: Displays history of all contributions in table for users.

         - <u>Checklist:</u>
             - [x] Imports necessary modules (data_manager, datetime and prettytable)
-            - [x] Contribute function: Lists existing goals, prompts users to choose goal with index, validates the index, prompts user for contribution amount, updates the goal's saved amount, adds the contribution details to data, saves the updated data and then provides feedback to users.
+            - [x] Contribute function: Lists existing goals &rarr; prompts users to choose goal with index &rarr; validates the index &rarr; prompts user for contribution amount &rarr; updates the goal's saved amount &rarr; adds the contribution details to data &rarr; saves the updated data &rarr; then provides feedback to users.
-            - [x] View contribution history function: Uses ```prettytable``` to format data, loops through each contribution in ```user_data.json``` and add rows to the table and then displays formatted table to the user.
+            - [x] View contribution history function: Uses ```prettytable``` to format data &rarr; loops through each contribution in ```user_data.json``` &rarr; add rows to the table &rarr; then displays formatted table to the user.
             - [x] Error handling: Ensures that errors are handled, provides meaningful message to the user when error is found.
 Index is validated everytime.
             - [x] DRY code: Each function has a single task. data_manager module is imported to avoid repeating.
             - [x] Comments are provided extensively.

     - <b>```report_manager.py```:</b>
         - Purpose: Generate monthly reports for users.
-        - ```view_monthly_report(data)``` function: Prompts users to enter in selected month and year.
-Generates a monthly report of selected month for users.
+        - ```view_monthly_report(data)``` function: Allows users to view monthly reports of selected month.

         - <u>Checklist:</u>
             - [x] Imports necessary modules (data_manager, datetime and prettytable)
-            - [x] Monthly report function: Prompts user for the month in which they want to generate a report for, creates a table with ```PrettyTable```, loops through the contributions and filters by specified month, aggregates contributions fore ach goal, adds the aggregated data to the table and then displays table to the user.
+            - [x] Monthly report function: Prompts user for the month in which they want to generate a report for &rarr; creates a table with ```PrettyTable``` &rarr; loops through the contributions and filters by specified month &rarr; aggregates contributions for ach goal &rarr; adds the aggregated data to the table and then displays table to the user.
             - [x] DRY code: modules are imported (data_manager) to avoid repeating.
             - [x] Comments are provided extensively.